-Write the total amount of income or loss from Column A that you received as an Illinois resident.
+Write the total amount of income or loss from Column A you received as an Illinois resident.
 Include any amount you received from Illinois sources while you were a nonresident.
-Add the total
+Add the total patents and copyrights (the amount used in Illinois).

-- net amount of income or loss, other than business income, that you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois. - Note You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
-Multiply the resulting fraction by the net amount of rents and royalties received. - patents and copyrights (the amount that was used in Illinois). - Note A patent is used in Illinois when it is employed in the production, fabrication, manufacturing, or other processing of a product, or when a patented product is produced in Illinois. - A copyright is used in Illinois when the printing or publication originated in Illinois. - income or loss that you received from an Illinois business source if you received that income or loss - entirely from Illinois sources. - from both inside and outside Illinois.
+- net amount of income or loss, other than business income, that you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois.

+Note You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
+Multiply the resulting fraction by the net amount of rents and royalties received.

+Note A patent is used in Illinois when it is employed in the production, fabrication, manufacturing, or other processing of a product, or when a patented product is produced in Illinois.

+A copyright is used in Illinois when the printing or publication originated in Illinois.

+- income or loss you received from an Illinois business conducted antiroly in Illinois - entirely in Illinois. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - income or loss from partnerships, S corporations, trusts, and estates as directed on Illinois Schedules K-1-P and K-1-T.